History of Glasgow Airport

 1973 marked the next major development as the runway was extended to cater for larger jets.
 In 1975 BAA purchased the airport from Glasgow Corporation and began immediate development, expanding the terminal building with a £2 million extension and raising the capacity to 3.5 million by 1986.

-Expansion continued during the late eighties with a £55 million expansion, increasing the terminal size by 70% to now cater for 6 million passengers a year.
+Expansion continued during the late 1980s with a £55 million expansion, increasing the terminal size by 70% to now cater for 6 million passengers a year.

 Another major change took place in 1990 as Prestwick airport lost its monopoly on transatlantic flights and many airlines could move across to Glasgow’s runway.
 By 1994 building work was completed and international traffic was able to move to the newly developed pier with 7 air bridges and able to handle any aircraft.